 People are following influencers over brands, and they’re not just looking, they’re sitting, and taking action based on what people post—action in the form of purchases.
 And

 Within financial services, where there is a battle for credibility, and there is a race to do it well since the payoff will be real.

-This social trend is ideal for financial services marketers
+Influencer marketing is ideal for financial services marketers

 As you can well imagine, attracting excitement and new followers on Instagram is no small feat for financial institutions.
 Of adults 18+, only 10% follow a financial services brand on social media (and let’s face it, most of those are probably agency advertising professionals).

 That’s why financial service institutions are jumping at the chance to partner with key influencers to help them reach an audience they’re not already reaching.
 In fact, brands like Chase, Wells Fargo, and AMEX are already leading the way, tapping Instagram influencers to reach specific audiences—and it’s working.
 For example, Chase (@chase) recently partnered with the founder of @BlackMirrorProject and travel blogger, Deddeh Howard (@secretofdd), amongst others, to share how the Sapphire Reserve card gives them #OneLessThing to worry about when traveling.
 A quick comparison of their Instagram stats shows Influencer, Secret of DD, has 213K followers, while Chase Bank attracts only 128K followers.